infamous55/cpp-notes/fundamentals/functions.md

 The definition is the body of the function which containes the code that executes at call.
 It is common to store function definitions in a separate `.cpp` file.
 If the file containing the `main()` function needs to be recompiled, it is not necessary to recompile the other files.

-A function can be called by specifying its name followed by a pair of parentheses `()`.
+A function can be called by specifying its name followed by a pair of parentheses `()` which contain the given arguments.

 ```cpp